dkage/react_django_course/README.md

 As everytime I worked with Django I used the Django templates to generate the front-end, I didn't know the structure of a Django API.

+<sub><sup>
-<sub><sup>_By the way, my code logic and css differs a lot in many files from the classes, because I like to learn by challenge, stopping the videos and always trying
-to make the code by myself first.
+_By the way, my code logic and css differs a lot in many files from the lessons videos, because I like to learn by challenge, stopping the videos and always trying to make the code by myself first.
 Then I go back to the video and see the solution proposed.
-So many parts will differ from what is shown in the videos._</sub></sup>
+As many times I do in a different, but working that works the same way, many parts will differ from what is shown in the course._
+</sub></sup>

 # Personal Notes